Muthukumar1213/threetire_app/README.md

         Database (init.sql)

-Step 3: Create the Docker images
+Step 3: Create the Docker images and network

 **Navigate to the shopping-app directory:**